 Rainforest Rescue has initiated the Save the Cassowary campaign in collaboration with Australian partner zoos, government departments, local councils, Aboriginal Corporations and business partners to highlight the future of the endangered ‘Rainforest Gardener’, the Southern Cassowary.
 Rapid development has eliminated 85% of its habitat and current estimates fear fewer than 1,000 birds are left in the wild.
-Rockhampton Zoo is proud to support with educational signage our cassowary enclosure and zoo keeper educational talks.
+Rockhampton Zoo is proud to support with educational signage at our cassowary enclosure and our daily Keeper Talk about the Southern Cassowary.

 Rockhampton Zoo supports the Jane Goodall Institute Australia mobile phone recycling campaign.